monks1975/function-calling-llm-patterns/README.md

-# function-calling-patterns
+# Examples of LLM function calling

-A collection of example implementations for function calling with Large Language Models (LLMs), demonstrating different approaches and patterns.
+A collection of example patterns + implementations for function calling with Large Language Models (LLMs).

 ## Quick Start